BPRJon/bastard-library/README.md

 ## objHandler.URLLoadObjAndMaterial( objurl, materialurl )
 takes mesh and material urls and automatically creates holograms for each obj object and appies the mesh and material
+NOTE: uses a 025x025x025 default cube model as the base holo, meaning the textures HAVE to be 1024^2 and the render bounds will need to be set manually.

 - objurl (string)
     - string url for loading the OBJ to be used as the visual mesh